ouseful-PR/jupyter_codeserver_proxy-/README.rst

 VS Code settings set to mimic RStudio as per https://stevenmortimer.com/setting-up-vs-code-for-python-development-like-rstudio/

-I havenlt checked to see if setting are picked up; might it be cleanr to put them in `.vscode` anyway and then in the set-up script start the server with a `--user-data-dir ~/.vscode` flag?
+I haven't checked to see if user settings files are picked up; might it be cleaner to put them in `.vscode` anyway and then in the set-up script start the server with a `--user-data-dir ~/.vscode` flag?

+THe Pyhton extension seems to be incompatible with the version of Code being installed.

+There's a missing JRE (for a linter?)

+---

 =========
 Cloud9 IDE